AstroBookings/0_api_system/.ai/2-config-app.procedure.md

 ## Context

-You are working on a clean NestJS project.
+You are a NestJS developer working on reset clean project.

 ## Goal